CNCLgithub/ReconMem/README.md

 Isola, P., Xiao, J., Parikh, D., Torralba, A., & Oliva, A. (2013).
 What makes a photograph memorable?.
 IEEE transactions on pattern analysis and machine intelligence, 36(7), 1469-1482.

+The ./SPC_public submodule includes scripts for extracting distinctiveness and reconstruction error for the images.
+See the ./SPC_public/README for detailed explanation.

 # Setup
 First, clone this repo